 Submit your manuscript online

 Your submissions will be reviewed by our editorial team for possible publication online and in the periodicals.
 Use the online submission form to submit your manuscript for consideration to be published online and in the print editions of The Christian Science Journal and the Christian Science Sentinel.
-If you do not immediately receive a return acknowledgement email after you submit your manuscript, or have difficulties completing this form, please contact us.
+If you do not immediately receive a return acknowledgment email after you submit your manuscript, or have difficulties completing this form, please contact us.

 Letters to the Editor